 - AMD StoreMI combines the power of an SSD and an HDD to make storage both fast and high-capacity.

-- Easy BIOS refresh for a frustration-free BIOS update and roll-back experience.
+- Flash BIOS Button for a frustration-free BIOS update and roll-back experience.

 - Core Boost for stable overclocking of Ryzen processors (even 8-core CPUs!).